-- (1) ORS 471.398(3) prohibits a manufacturer or wholesaler from providing any fixtures, furniture or furnishings to a retailer.
-A manufacturer or wholesaler does not violate this prohibition if he/she provides a display bin or rack under the following conditions: - (a) The manufacturer or wholesaler provides no more than one bin or rack per trade name per retailer at any given time; - (b) The manufacturer or wholesaler has permanently marked the bin or rack with a brand name or trade name of the manufacturer or wholesaler's alcoholic beverage product; and - (c) The retailer uses the bin or rack to display only products from the brand name or trade name permanently marked on the bin or rack; - (d) For purposes of this rule, "trade name" means the operating trade name and associated business names filed by a manufacturer or wholesaler as part of the Alcohol and Tobacco Tax and Trade Bureau (TTB) basic permit; "brand names" means the various wines, distilled spirits and malt beverages sold under a particular trade name. - (2) In addition to the requirements in section (1) of this rule, if the cost of the display bin or rack exceeds \$30 (cost is the cost to the manufacturer or wholesaler who initially purchased or produced the bin or rack), the manufacturer or wholesaler must: - (a) Invoice the retailer for the bin or rack upon delivery and issue a credit upon manufacturer or wholesaler removal; - (b) Loan the bin or rack to the retailer for a period not to exceed 45 days.
-At least 45 days must elapse before the manufacturer or wholesaler loans the same or another display bin or rack to the retailer for products from the same trade name.
+ORS 471.398(3) prohibits a supplier (manufacturer, wholesaler, or its agents) from providing any fixtures, furniture or furnishings to a retailer.
+A supplier does not violate this prohibition if he/she provides a display bin or rack for manufacturer-sealed containers of alcoholic beverages for consumption off the licensed premises, if the following conditions are met:

+- (1) The supplier provides no more than one bin or rack per brand name family per retailer at any given time; - (2) The cost of the display bin or rack may not exceed \$100 (cost is the cost to the supplier who initially purchased or produced the bin - (3) The supplier has permanently marked the bin or rack with a brand name or trade name of the supplier's alcoholic beverage prod- - (4) The retailer uses the bin or rack to display only products from the brand name family or trade name permanently marked on the bin - (5) For purposes of this rule, "trade name" means the operating trade name and associated business names filed by a manufacturer or wholesaler as part of the Alcohol and Tobacco Tax and Trade Bureau (TTB) basic permit, i.e. Anheuser-Busch InBev; "brand name family" means all of the alcoholic beverage products included in a particular product line which are marketed and labeled with a particular brand name, i.e. Budweiser.

-Hist.: OLCC 8-1992, f.
+Hist: OLCC 8-1992, f.
 8-25-92, cert. ef.
 10-1-92; OLCC 6-2003, f.
 4-25-03, cert. ef.
-5-1-03
+5-1-03; OLCC 4-2011, f.
+4-25-11, cert. ef.
+5-1-11